Discover what you are naturally good at

 What is problem-solving behavior?

-What are Problem-Solving Skills for Students?
+What are problem-solving skills for students?

-Be curious and put on your investigative hat
+Be curious and put on your investigative hat.

-Be open to feedback and suggestions from others
+Seek constructive feedback and suggestions from others.

 Troubleshooting skills

-What are Problem-Solving Skills for Kids?
+What are problem-solving skills for kids?

 Growth mindset